-Central York Panthers - Tryout Q&A - 2022/2023
+Central York Panthers - Tryout Q&A - 2024/2025

-- Tryouts for U13-U18 will take place in April 2022.
-Based on Hockey Canada's pathways, U9 and U11 tryouts will begin in the fall, dates to be confirmed.
-Please review the U7/U9/U11 Pathways documents found on the OWHA web site. - https://www.owha.on.ca/content/u7-program - https://www.owha.on.ca/content/u9-program - https://www.owha.on.ca/content/u11-program - A tryout 'passport' will continue to be a mandatory part of tryout registration.
-The cost of each passport will be \$65 and covers attendance at as many tryouts as each player would like to attend (subject to players being invited back to subsequent tryouts for a given team). - 3.
+- 1. Tryouts for the CYGHA 2024-2025 U9-U18 rep teams will take place in April 2024.
+The full tryout schedule will be available on the CYGHA website. - 2.
+A tryout 'passport' will continue to be a mandatory part of tryout registration.
+The cost of each passport will be \$75 and covers attendance at as many tryouts as each player would like to attend (subject to players being invited back to subsequent tryouts for a given team). - 3.
 The passport must be purchased prior to tryouts as part of the registration process through the CYGHA web site.
 Registration will require a credit card to purchase the tryout passport.
 Cash will not be accepted on-site during tryouts, and no player may participate in a tryout without having purchased a passport. - 4.
 Each player will receive a tryout identifier at, or prior to, the first tryout that can then be used to check results after tryouts are complete.
-These unique identifiers will be emailed to addresses provided during the registration process. - 5.
+These unique identifiers will be emailed to you as part of the tryout registration process. - 5.
 The CYGHA Coach Mentor will provide professional, unbiased input to coaches selecting teams based on skills session participation, game and practice observations, and data collected about your player from current and previous coaches.
 This data is maintained year over year to ensure players are dealt with fairly during the tryout process. - 6.
-Every coach MUST provide the VP-Rep with names and email addresses for the individuals running their tryout sign-in tables.
-This is required so these individuals can be setup in TeamGenius to check-in the players.
+Every coach MUST provide the VP Rep with names of the individuals running their tryout sign-in tables.
 This list must be provided a minimum of 24 hours prior to the first team tryout. - 7.
-Every coach MUST supply the VP-Rep with a list of experienced, unbiased, third-party evaluators that will be present for their tryouts.
+Every coach MUST supply the VP Rep with a list of experienced, unbiased, third-party evaluators that will be present for their tryouts.
 This list must be presented for approval a minimum of 24 hours prior to the first team tryout. - 8.
 Within approximately three hours of the completion of each tryout, coaches will post on their team web page the player IDs that are invited back to the next tryout.
 At the conclusion of the final tryout for each team, the coach will post the player IDs that are part of the final team selections.